-Susanne Marczak serves San Diego Zoo Global as a Research Coordinator in Recovery Ecology.
+Susanne Marczak serves San Diego Zoo Global as a Senior Research Coordinator in Recovery Ecology.
 Her role involves coordinating burrowing owl research and conservation efforts thorughout Southern California.

 Susanne’s primary project focuses on the monitoring and research of the remaining burrowing owl breeding population in San Diego County, which we have been actively working with since 2013.
 As available grassland habitat for the species continues to shrink throughout the region, the Institute and other agencies are making efforts to establish additional breeding nodes throughout the county.
 One of Susanne’s favorite aspects of her job (aside from all the baby owls she gets to see) is being able to witness the integration of our research to help directly inform conservation and adaptive management decisions for burrowing owls.